-The transition to college can be challenging, confusing and difficult.
+The transition to college can be challenging, confusing, and difficult.
 Those first weeks can be filled with questions and unknowns.
 The FYE program at WAU equips new students with the knowledge and skills to find answers to their questions and empowers them to be successful.
-Beginning with the first days of New Student Orientation, the FYE team members engage students with a multitude of experiences that help stimulate focus and determination to be a successful student, all the way to graduation.
-The foundation of the FYE program will make the new student experience the adventure of a life time.
+Beginning with the first days of New Student Orientation, the FYE team members engage students with a multitude of experiences that help stimulate focus and determination to be successful students, all the way to graduation.
+The foundation of the FYE program will make the new student experience the adventure of a lifetime!

 Find us on Facebook: https://www.facebook.com/WAUFYE/